tydinand/generic-api/Readme.md

 >- The generic repository is changed with a more worked-out version.

 >- GenericController as a function GetPosts.
-This specific funtion is now available on all repositories.
+This example funtion is available on all repositories.

 >- Added post controller to show how to extend one (post) repository with specific funtions.